Space Invaders Part II

 is a 1979 fixed shooter video game developed and published by Taito for arcades.
+The sequel to Space Invaders (1978), the player controls a laser base that must destroy formations of descending aliens, while avoiding their projectiles.
+New features have been added, such as aliens that split into two when shot, an increased high score limit with the player able to save their name as initials, and short cutscenes in-between stages.

+Space Invaders Part II was repurposed from excess arcade boards of Space Invaders.
+Tomohiro Nishikado, who designed the predecessor, returned to design Part II within two months, incorporating concepts that previously went unused.
 In North America, it was distributed by Midway Manufacturing as Space Invaders Deluxe.
-It is the sequel to Space Invaders (1978).
-The player controls a laser base that must destroy formations of descending aliens, while avoiding their projectiles.
-New features have been added, such as aliens that split into two when shot, an increased high score limit with the player able to save their name as initials, and short cutscenes in-between stages.
-It runs on the Taito 8080 arcade system.

 Gameplay

-Arcade version screenshot.
+A screenshot of the arcade version.
 The player (bottom) is exchanging shots with a formation of aliens.

 Space Invaders Part II is a fixed shooter with mechanics similar to its predecessor.
 The player controls a laser base which must eliminate all of the aliens that march down from the top of the screen, who plot to take over Earth.
 Aliens slowly move towards the edge of the screen and then move downward, increasing in speed as more aliens are killed.
 The player can protect their laser base from incoming projectiles by hiding underneath large shields, which become damaged when hit by projectiles fired by either the player or aliens.
 A UFO will occasionally appear at the top of the screen, which can be shot down for bonus points.

 Alongside the core Space Invaders gameplay, Part II introduces several new elements.
 Some aliens will split into two smaller ones when they are shot.
 A new type of UFO may sometimes appear that flashes as it moves towards the side of the screen, which can only be shot down when it becomes visible.
 In later stages, UFOs have the ability to deploy additional aliens when few remain.
-Completing each stage will also award the player with a short cutscene, showing an alien escaping on an UFO.
+Completing each stage will also award the player with a short cutscene, showing an alien escaping on a UFO.
 Stages are indicated by the number displayed on the shields.